 The Theology of Money class, taught by Randy Alcorn at Western Seminary in June 2007, is now available in its entirety on DVD.
-Visit the EPM shopping cart to order.
+Visit the EPM store to order.

 Randy Alcorn, Instructor, THS 564J: June 8-9, 2007, Western Seminary, Portland, OR